armijnhemel/py3buddy/README.md

 * py3buddy.config -- example configuration file
 * 99-ibuddy.rules -- udev rules for iBuddy with productid 0x0002

-This code was inspired by pybuddy (especially the idea for a macro language), but no code was copied.
-The code for pybuddy can be found here (note: the original Google code site seems to have been gone):
+This code was inspired by pybuddy (especially the idea for a macro language, although the original product also had something like this), but no code was copied.
+The code for pybuddy can be found here (note: the original Google code site seems to gone):

 https://github.com/ewall/pybuddy/